Mangal (singer)

-Mangal (منګل), born in Laghman Province, is a prominent Afghan singer who started in the early 1970s.
+Mangal (منګل) is an Afghan singer originally from Laghman Province of Afghanistan.
 He and his ex-wife, Naghma, were a popular duo during the 1970s and early 1990s.
 Mangal sings in Pashto and Dari.
-His music is popular in Afghanistan, and Pakistan.
+His music is popular in Afghanistan and parts of Pakistan, including among the Afghan diaspora and Pashtun diaspora around the world.

 Career

-Mangal was born in Laghman, Afghanistan.
+Mangal was born in Laghman Province of Afghanistan.
 As a young boy, he developed an interest in music.
-Mangal joined with a musician-turned-singer Naghma (نغمه), a Pashtun from Kandahar Province of Afghanistan, and eventually married her.
-Mangal has since divorced from Naghma, remarried and resides in California.
+Mangal joined Naghma, a Farsiwan and Pashtun singer residing in Kabul.
+The two later got married.

-With impending civil war, the couple left Afghanistan for Pakistan in 1992.
-There, they became very successful with an enthusiastic crowd of Afghan exiles who were nostalgic for their native music.
+With impending civil war, the couple left Afghanistan for Dubai in the United Arab Emirates and then in 1992 began residing in Pakistan.
+There, they became successful with an enthusiastic crowd of Afghan exiles who were nostalgic for their native music.
 Their financial situation by this time had improved significantly.
-In the late 1990s, they left Pakistan and immigrated to the United States.
+In the late 1990s, they immigrated to the United States.

-After establishing contact with the Afghan community of northern California, the duo held a series of performances.
-Mangal and Naghma have four children, two sons and two daughters.
+After establishing contact with the Afghan-American community of Northern California, the duo held a series of performances.

+Personal life

+Mangal has eventually divorced from Naghma.
+The two have four children, two sons and two daughters.
 Their divorce has also cast a doubt as to whether this former pair can reconcile at least on the professional level.
-While Mangal performs solo in private events and television programs, Mangal is continuing his career as a professional artist.
+He later remarried and resides in California.
+While he performs solo in private events and television programs, Mangal is continuing his career as a professional artist.
 He is known to be very patriotic of Afghan culture and has dedicated many songs to Afghanistan.